 - You gain confidence by doing some bad-ass lifts and you can track your progress and set goals for lifting more over time.

 - You don’t have to be in amazing shape to try it.
 I saw people of all fitness levels and ages attending.
 It can be intimidating to walk in for the first time but it’s a friendly community and you can adapt it for any level.

 - The trainers I’ve had are always really good and supportive.
 They can help you adapt your workout as needed and answer questions you have.

 Cons of CrossFit

 - I never got hurt, but you could.
 I’m a huge stickler for proper form and the trainers did a pretty good job supporting that.
-I believe in lifting lighter, correctly, to build strength over time.
-I don’t care what anyone else thinks but not everyone feels that way.
+I believe in lifting lighter to ensure proper form first and to build strength over time.
+Though, not everyone feels that way.
 If you fall into the trap of comparison and competition, I can see how easy it would be to lift a little too heavy and lose form as you fatigue.
 This is what can lead to injury.

 - Thank goodness the Box I attended never gave out nutrition advice but it can happen.
-The founder himself has suggested “a diet of meat and vegetables, nuts and seeds, some fruit, little starch and no sugar”.
-CrossFitters can get a little Paleo-esque and as a Registered Dietitian Nutritionist, I’m not down with that (for most people).
+The founder himself had suggested “a diet of meat and vegetables, nuts and seeds, some fruit, little starch and no sugar.”
+CrossFitters can get a little Paleo-esque and as a Registered Dietitian Nutritionist, I know that trainers giving out nutrition advice isn’t ok.

 Ginger Hultin,MS, RD, CSO